-Upon graduation, the students obtain the title of Master of Science (MSc) at the Postgraduate Level 7 of the Dutch Qualification Framework (NLQF).
+Upon graduation, students obtain the title of Master of Science (MSc) at the Postgraduate Level 7 of the Dutch Qualification Framework (NLQF).
 The programme is accredited by the NVAO (Accreditation Organisation of the Netherlands and Flanders) and registered with the Education Executive Agency (DUO) under code number 49131.
-The official name of this programme, as registered with the DUO (the 'CROHO name'), is “Digital Design”.
+The official name of this programme, as registered with the DUO (the 'CROHO name'), is ‘Digital Design’.

 Courses are clustered around four areas of expertise: Literacy, Research, Creation, and Strategy.
-Each one has one foundation course and multiple supporting courses.
+Each one has a foundation course and multiple supporting courses.

 The programme starts in September 2018.

-As of 2017-18, the core team of lecturers is composed of Nazli Cila, Gabriele Ferri, Paul Geurts, Irene Kamp, and Luis Rodil-Fernández, under the scientific supervision of prof. Ben Schouten.
-The lecturers contribute a unique mix of international teaching/research experience, as well as experimental practice.
-Furthermore, the programme benefits from frequent visits of expert practitioners from the partner agencies, as well as international research instititutions.
+As of 2017-18, the core team of lecturers is composed of Nazli Cila, Gabriele Ferri, Paul Geurts, Irene Kamp, and Luis Rodil-Fernández, under the scientific supervision of Professor Ben Schouten.
+These lecturers contribute a unique mix of international teaching/research experience, as well as experimental practice.
+The programme will also benefit from frequent visits by expert practitioners from the partner agencies, as well as international research institutions.

 International students at the Amsterdam University of Applied Sciences (AUAS) can apply for a number of scholarships and grants.
 Please refer to the information page about Scholarships and grants.

 Finding a place to stay in Amsterdam can be stressful, and the Amsterdam University of Applied Sciences (AUAS) may assist international students in finding accommodation in Amsterdam.
-Read more on the information page about Housing.
+Please read more on the information page about Housing.